miikkas/hajokit/README.md

 If the server doesn't get any new messages within a 10min period, it returns 304 to the browser and the browser-code can restart the query.
 The connection doesn't utilize HTTPS or any other encryption method.

+The API consists of the following URLs:

+players/ : GET request.
+Lists all current players.
+Not used.
+Example output: [{"pk": "76d09e84-2368-402d-89e2-2621d059ae40", "model": "game.player", "fields": {"nimi": "jee", "pelinode": "ubuntunode3.local"}}, {"pk": "b1ca7495-3154-4128-b18d-61c35c27d579", "model": "game.player", "fields": {"nimi": "testiukko", "pelinode": "ubuntunode3.local"}}]

+player/create/<playername> : GET request.
+Creates a new player with the given name.
+Example output: [{"pk": "5dad4763-3868-4c7f-9b13-ad6f094344e7", "model": "game.player", "fields": {"nimi": "pelimies", "pelinode": "ubuntunode3.local"}}]

+player/create/<playername>/<player_uuid>/<nodename> : GET request.
+Like above, but includes a uuid/node where the player is connected.
+Not used.

+player/<playername> : GET request.
+Returns 200 if a player with the given name exists, 404 otherwise.

+player/<playerid>/join/<gameid> : GET request.
+Make the player join a game.
+Not used.

+player/<playerid>/join/<gameid>/<nodename> As above, but includes a node name.
+Not used.

+games/new : GET request.
+Create a new game.
+Returns game information in JSON format.
+Example output: [{"pk": "58bc7480-2d43-49cc-9da7-1f0e3098432f", "model": "game.game", "fields": {"pelikaynnissa": false, "canvas": "58bc7480-2d43-49cc-9da7-1f0e3098432f", "pelaajat": [], "pelinode": "ubuntunode3.local", "piirtaja": null}}]

+games/new/<game_uuid>/<nodename> : GET request.
+As above, but includes a uuid/node name.

+games/$ : GET request.
+List all available games.
+Response is in JSON.
+Example: [{"pk": "58bc7480-2d43-49cc-9da7-1f0e3098432f", "model": "game.game", "fields": {"pelikaynnissa": false, "canvas": "58bc7480-2d43-49cc-9da7-1f0e3098432f", "pelaajat": [], "pelinode": "ubuntunode3.local", "piirtaja": null}}]

+games/<gameid>/delete$ : GET request.
+Deletes a given game.
+Not used.

+games/<gameid>/delete/<nodename>  : GET request.
+As above, but includes a node name.
+Not used.

+canvas/$ :GET request.
+Returns all the canvas data in JSON.
+Not used.

+canvas/<canvas_id>/ : GET request.
+Returns all the paths drawn onto the given canvas in JSON.

+canvas/<canvas_id>/<timestamp> : GET request.
+Like above, but only returns paths that are younger than the timestamp.

+canvas/<canvas_id>/clear$ : GET request.
+Clears the canvas.
+Not used.

+canvas/<canvas_id>/clear/.*$ : GET request.
+As above.

+guesses/<canvas_id>/ : GET request.
+Returns all the guesses, or messages, related to the given canvas in JSON.

+guesses/<canvas_id>/<timestamp> : GET request.
+As above, but returns guesses that are younger than the given timestamp.

+guess/ : POST request.
+Send a guess to the server in JSON.
+Example: {"playername": "jukka", "guess": "talo", "canvas": 58bc7480-2d43-49cc-9da7-1f0e3098432f}

+nodes/ : GET request.
+List all the nodes.
+Not used.

+refresh/<nodename> : GET request.
+Refresh a given node.
+Not used.

+remove/<nodename> : GET request.
+Remove a given node.
+Not used.

 Communication between nodes
 ---------------------------